ChesterHindley/d3d11project/README.md

 # d3d11project
-got how do I use git
+god how do I use git